Floer theory and reduced cohomology on open manifolds: Floer solutions and the Gromov metric

 \end{df}

+For the rest of the section we wish to establish criteria for i-boundedness of $J_F$.
+This is not strictly necessary for the proof of the main theorems in the introduction.
+Lemma \ref{lmQuasHam} to be stated presently is all we shall need for that purpose.
+The proof is left to the reader. \begin{lm} Let $(H_1,J)$ be a Floer datum and let $H_2$ be a time dependent Hamiltonian such that $\|X_{H_2}\|\leq C$ for some constant $C$.
+Then $g_{H_1+H_2}$ is $C^2$-quasi-isometric to $g_{H_1}$.
+In particular, when $J$ is i-bounded and $H$ is such that $\|X_H\|$ is bounded we have that $J_{H}$ is i-bounded. \end{lm}

-We wish to establish effective criteria for i-boundedness of $J_F$.
-To do this we need to a criterion for completeness of the metric $g_{J_F}$.
+However, for applications in practice we need effective criteria.
+For example, we need to show that Floer data that has been hitherto used in the literature fits into the dissipative framework.
+To do this we need, first of all, a criterion for completeness of the metric $g_{J_F}$.
 Then we need to discuss how to compute the curvature of $g_{J_F}$ and control its radius of injectivity in terms of the Floer data $J$ and $\mathfrak{H}$.
 We do this in the case where $\mathfrak{H}=Hdt$ for a time independent Hamiltonian $H$ as in Example~\ref{ExTransInv}.
-Since intermittent boundedness is preserved under quasi-isometry, this should be quite sufficient for applications insofar as Floer trajectories are concerned.
+Since intermittent boundedness is preserved under quasi-isometry, this is quite sufficient for applications insofar as Floer trajectories are concerned.
 The consideration of more general Floer solutions will be reduced to that of Floer trajectories.